Effect-TS/effect/.changeset/small-pets-fold.md

 "effect": patch
 ---

-fix: effect_fiber_started, successes and failures should be incremental counter, instead of up-down counters
+Use incremental counters instead of up-down for runtime metrics